 );

-As discussed in the last lesson, all React “tags” are essentially built-in components that work just like the ones you defined.
-This means that everything that applies to self-written components also applies to embedded components.
+Everything that applies to self-written components also applies to embedded components.
 The opposite is also true.
-In practice, this means, for example, it's possible to combine components:
+In practice, this means, for example, it's possible to combine them:

 const vdom = (